JaggarYussef/Cookie-Clicker/Readme.md

 ## Introduction

 Welcome aboard, comrades.
 In this file, you will discover a project on which we worked in groups of three during a few days (4 to be precise).
-The goal of this challenge was to use JavaScript and test our skills by trying to reproduce a Cookie Cliker.
+The goal of this challenge was to use JavaScript and test our skills by trying to reproduce a Cookie Clicker.

 The inspiration we had for our cookie clicker was [this one - orteil cookie clicker](https://orteil.dashnet.org/cookieclicker/).